 With the suggested range, both HM and JEM shows encoding time reduction and coding gain when compared to the current JEM CTC (So clearly better than the current JEM CTC).
 Other search ranges, e.g. the current HM CTC of 64_256, shows performance loss which is asserted not negligible in terms of JEM development.

-4K test sequences can be changed and a number of unknown 4K sequences can be tested with HM and JEM.
+4K CTC test sequences can be changed in the future and a number of unknown 4K sequences can be tested with HM and JEM in other tests and occasions.
 Thus a larger range would be safer.

 The suggested range is kind of between (better than between) the current HM CTC range and JEM CTC range.
 Thus the impact of changes would be minimum compared to use of either HM CTC range or JEM CTC range.